RCHENLAB/rchenlab.github.io/resources/index.md

 The core is equipped with the 10x Genomics Chromium Platform, the Takara icell8 platform, and the Fluidigm C1 auto cell prep platforms.
 The combination of these platforms allows cost-effective and high throughput genomic profiling that matches with the experiments.
 <br>Academic Director: Rui Chen, Ph.D. {% include link.html type="email" icon="" text="Email" tooltip="" link="singlecellgenomicscore@bcm.edu" %}
 #### [X-linked Inherited Retinal Disease Variant Curation Expert Panel](https://clinicalgenome.org/affiliation/50086/)
+We will have established variant curation rules that can be applied for all X- linked IRD genes, completed the curation of these IRD genes, and established a framework that can be modified and applied to other genes affecting inherited retinal disease.